 Once we have finalised the target web page, we need to understand its HTML layout to scrape the results out.
 This is the most important and critical part of the web scraping and basic HTML knowledge is a pre-requisite for this step.
 When on the target web page, do “inspect element” and open the developer tools window or just do CTRL+SHIFT+I. In the new window, you will find the source code of the target web page.
 In our case, all the products are mentioned as list elements so we have to grab all these lists.
 In order to grab an HTML element, we need to have an identifier associated with it.
 It can be an id of that element or any class name or any other HTML attribute of the particular element.
 We are using the class name as the identifier.
 All the lists have the same class name i.e. s-item.
 On further inspection, we got the class names for the product name and product price which are “s-item__title” and “s-item__price” respectively.
 With this information, we have successfully completed step 2!

 3. Putting the scraped data in a structured format

 After having our extractors/identifiers we only need to extract specific portions out from the HTML content.
-Once this is done, we need to organise this data into a suitable structured format.
+Once this is done, we need to organise this data into a suitable structured format as if a maintenance company does.
 We will be creating a table where we will have all the product names in one column and their prices in the other.

 4. Visualising the results (optional)